codeastartup01dev/flutter_awesome_logger/MEDIUM_ARTICLE.md

 # Flutter Debugging Made Fun: How I Built 'Flutter Awesome Logger' That Actually Makes Developers Happy 🚀

-*Stop playing hide-and-seek with your bugs.
-Here's how one frustrated developer created the ultimate Flutter logging solution.*
+*A comprehensive Flutter logging package that makes debugging a breeze!
+Stop playing hide-and-seek with your bugs.*

+**Features a floating logger, automatic API logging with Dio interceptor, and a unified beautiful UI for viewing all logs in one place.**

 Link to the article: https://medium.com/@codeastartup01dev/flutter-debugging-made-fun-how-i-built-flutter-awesome-logger-that-actually-makes-developers-happy-65006b69380c